Updates

 The best AI repurposing tool available — for creators who already produce long-form content.
 Worth nothing if you don’t.

-Two weaknesses every other Opus Clip review undersells: the social scheduler silently fails posts on TikTok with no error message — just doesn’t publish — and the Virality Score, while genuinely useful for comparing clips from the same video, is not a reliable predictor of real-world performance.
+Two weaknesses every other review undersells: the social scheduler silently fails posts on TikTok with no error message — just doesn’t publish — and the Virality Score is not a reliable predictor of real-world performance.
 I posted a 61-scored clip over four 80+ clips.
 It outperformed all of them.
-Use the score to tiebreak, not to decide.
-And download everything before your subscription lapses.

 What Works